About Fort Thompson South — In Depth

 Criminal Records

 The criminal records system in Buffalo County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Buffalo County Sheriff's Office is responsible for maintaining these records, while the South Dakota Bureau of Investigation provides additional resources for background checks.
+The Buffalo County Sheriff's Office is responsible for maintaining these records, while the South Dakota Division of Criminal Investigation provides additional resources for background checks.
 Residents can request criminal background checks through the Sheriff's Office or the state bureau, which provide information about an individual's criminal history.

 Vital Records